neicnordic/ahm18.neic.nordforsk.org/_crossteams/ho_details2/details.md

 name: details
 ---

-<h3> TDB: Slack, TypeForm, Zendesk and indico</h3>
+<h3> Slack, Zendesk and github</h3>

 <h4>Goals</h4>

-The goal of this show me your tool session is to teach you how Slack and TypeForm are being used within the CodeRefinery project.
+The goal of this show me your tool session is to teach you how Slack, Zendesk and Github are being used within the CodeRefinery project.

 <h4>Practical information</h4>